Health Insurance for Unemployed Individuals: What Are Your Options?

 - Spouse or Parent’s Health Insurance Plan

 Short-term health insurance plans are designed to cover emergencies and unexpected illnesses.
-They are not intended to be used as a permanent solution to your healthcare needs.
+They are not intended to be used as a permanent solution to your healthcare coverage needs.
 It’s important to note that short-term, or temporary, health insurance is not compliant with the Affordable Care Act (ACA).
 This means short-term health insurance will not cover pre-existing conditions or include other comprehensive benefits.
 Additionally, temporary health insurance is not guaranteed issue.
 This means you’ll be asked questions about your health history and could possibly be denied coverage, depending on your answers to those questions.

 Who Should Consider Short-Term Health Insurance?

 Temporary medical insurance is ideal for people who: